Home About Us Courses Schools Blogs Get Started

 What is a Crime Scene Technician?

-• Collecting physical evidence such as fingerprints, weapons, and biological samples
+• Collecting physical evidence such as fingerprints and biological samples

 Education and Training Requirements